Cabot Square Capital LLP - ESG Policy

-Cabot Square Capital LLP (“Cabot Square”) has long recognised that environmental, social and governance (“ESG”) issues can have a significant impact on private equity investment in terms of raising funds, making investments, managing investments and creating value in each portfolio company.
+Cabot Square Capital LLP (“Cabot Square”) recognises that environmental, social and governance (“ESG”) issues can have a significant impact on value creation during the period in which we hold our investments.
 For this reason, we have adopted the following ESG policy.

 - Comply with relevant regulations governing the protection of human rights, occupational health and safety, the environment, and the labour and business practices of the jurisdictions in which we conduct business.

 - Adhere to the highest standards of conduct intended to avoid even the appearance of negligent, unfair or corrupt business practices.

 - Regard implementation of our ESG engagement activities as an integral part of how we do business.

 - Appoint a Head of Sustainability and provide for the assignment of and accountability for ESG responsibilities to senior managers at companies we control – in this regard, Cabot Square has appointed Stephanie Wilde as our Head of Sustainability.

 - Instruct Cabot Square Investment Professionals in the identification and management of ESG risks and opportunities, and provide them with appropriate support and assistance.

 - Identify ESG risks and opportunities prior to the acquisition of companies entrusted to our care and control, and manage ESG risks and opportunities following acquisition.